Mohammad-Rahmanian/TeleEcho/README.md

 ## Overview

-TeleEcho is a comprehensive messaging platform built with a Golang backend and a React frontend.
-It features user registration, login, contact management, group creation, and real-time messaging, all secured with JWT for authentication.
+TeleEcho is a messaging platform built with a Golang backend and a React frontend.
+It features user registration, login, contact management, group creation, and real-time messaging.

 ## Technologies Used

 - Backend: Golang
 - Frontend: React, TypeScript
 - Database: PostgreSQL
-- Storage: Integration with object storage for media and message data
+- Storage: Integration with object storage for media
 - Authentication: JWT for secure API access

 ## Features